A5 (Croatia)

 The A5 motorway (Autocesta A5) is a motorway in Croatia spanning 88.6 km.
 It connects Osijek, the largest city in Slavonia region, to the Croatian motorway network at the Sredanci interchange of the A3 motorway.
 The A5 represents a significant north–south transportation corridor in Croatia and is a part of the European route E73.
 The A5 motorway route also follows Pan-European corridor Vc.
 In addition to Osijek, the A5 motorway also passes near Đakovo and Beli Manastir.

 The first section of the A5, joining the Sredanci interchange to Đakovo, was opened in 2007; the route to Osijek opened in 2009.
 In 2015, the first section south of the A3, from Sredanci interchange to Svilaj was opened, and the second one, extending to the Sava River and border of Bosnia and Herzegovina, along with the Svilaj bridge on the Croatia – Bosnia and Herzegovina border was opened in 2021.
 The section between Osijek and Beli Manastir was opened in 2022.
+The section between Beli Manastir and Hungary was opened in 2025.

 Once the entire Pan-European corridor Vc is completed, motorists will recognize the A5's importance as a transit route.
 When completed, the corridor shall entail the A5 itself extended to the Hungarian border and connected to the Hungarian M6 motorway as well as Bosnia and Herzegovina's A1 motorway and the A10 motorway, completing the corridor route at the Adriatic Sea coast.

 The motorway consists of two traffic lanes and an emergency lane in each driving direction separated by a central reservation.
 All intersections of the A5 motorway are grade separated.
 There are five exits and four rest areas operating along the route.
 The motorway is tolled using a ticket system, integrated with the A3, and each exit includes a toll plaza.